YingLiu-1212/AA_topology/README.md

 *Figure 1: Visualization of CF10QS topology property for chain A of 1ycs PDB structure.
 Red regions indicate lower contact flexibility, Blue regions indicate higher contact flexibility.*

-## License
+## ✅ License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open-source under the MIT License.
+See [LICENSE](LICENSE) for details.

+---